forgi86/sysid-neural-unc/README.md

 # Neural state-space models: Empirical evaluation of uncertainty quantification

-This repository contains the Python code to reproduce the results of the paper Neural state-space models: Empirical evaluation of uncertainty quantification by Marco Forgione, Dario Piga.
+This repository contains the Python code to reproduce the results of the paper Neural state-space models: Empirical evaluation of uncertainty quantification by Marco Forgione and Dario Piga.

 # Folders: